Frequently Asked Questions About Knee Replacement Surgery

 • Joint replacement surgery, or arthroplasty

-Talk to your doctor about your options, potential risks, after surgery, and how to plan.
+Talk to your knee surgeon about your options, potential risks, after surgery, and how to plan.
 Specific information can be found here.

 The CT scan is a diagnostic tool for your surgeon to assess the course of treatment for your knee.
 CT scan data is used to create a 3D model of your knee to either design your personalized knee implant system (in approximately 6 weeks) or to select the best fit size of your pre-navigated implant (in approximately 3 weeks).
 The advanced scan data also drives the creation of your personalized surgical plan and 3D-printed surgical instruments.